kinjuk/finance-journal/projects.md

 Over time, the accumulated data and statistics will reveal what works, what needs refinement, and what is unprofitable, while also highlighting good vs. bad instincts and decision-making patterns.

-Excel File with Logs and Notes will be available in due time.
+Log Book + Notes will be available in due time.

 ---